The delivery ratio — where is your structure actually pointing?

 A manager is hired to handle a growing team.
 That manager eventually gets their own manager.
 A programme becomes complex enough to warrant a programme office.
 A project office spawns a portfolio office.
 Compliance requirements generate reporting requirements, which generate analyst roles to produce the reports, which generate management time to review them.

 Control feels productive because it is visible.
 Dashboards, governance meetings, status reports — these produce artefacts that can be pointed to.
 Delivery, especially creative or complex delivery, often feels uncertain and messy.
 The instinct of leadership is often to resolve that uncertainty with structure.
-And structure, in organisations, means management.
+And structure, in organisations, usually means management.

 What often gets built instead is what we call Watermelon Reporting — green on the outside, red on the inside.
 The governance systems designed to surface problems instead produce the appearance of control, while the actual delivery deteriorates beneath the surface.